Join Us for Couch2Whitney 2020

 Costs and Commitments

 - You will need to buy or rent backpacking gear for the Mount Whitney trip.
-Rental usually runs less than $300 for a 4-day trip.
+Rental usually runs less than $300 for a four-day trip.

-- You will need to get hiking shoes, a day pack, and miscellaneous day-hiking gear and clothing layers.
+- You will need to get hiking shoes (or boots), a day pack, and miscellaneous day-hiking gear and clothing layers.
 This may run from $100 to $500, depending on what you are starting with and what you can borrow.
 Here is what I recommend for a day hike.

 - Any other related expenses or gear you need to support your fitness initiative.